gskang-22/cs50/project/README.md

 transactions.
 You are free to toggle between the different pages, and also to the first and last page

 You are also able to create, edit and delete any transactions.
-The transactions have a total of 4 elements: amount (of gold), description (details about the transaction), date (of transaction) that is auto-filled with today's date, and finally source (for income) / categories (for expenses).
+The transactions have a total of 4 elements: amount (of gold), description (details about the transaction), date (of transaction) that is, by default, today's date, and finally source (for income) / categories (for expenses).

 You can also search for a transaction using the search bar at the top right that without needing a submit button.
 This search field searches through all 4 elements of expenses/ income and returns you the appropriate transaction records.
+If no transaction fits the seach requirements,

 Moreover, you can also view your transactions in the form of "doughnut" tables that helps you understand your spending and earning better visually.